andrescg2sj/PDFJuice/README.md

 PDFJuice depends on [Apache PDFBox](https://pdfbox.apache.org/) to read PDF documents.

-There are two funtionalities available so far:
+There are two functionalities available so far:

 - Extract tables.
 - Extract slides.